Proposed regulations for road user charges - consultation

 Overview

-The proposals focus on enabling a flexible, user‑friendly RUC system that can support new technologies, new service models, and create performance standards for RUC providers.
+The regulations focus on enabling a flexible, user‑friendly RUC system that can support new technologies, new service models, and create performance standards for RUC providers.
 The consultation document [PDF, 743 KB] also provides an update on how fees will be set for the RUC system.

 Why are regulations needed?